ahmedcodein/loan_default/README.md

 # Project Hypotheses

-Upon embarking on this project, four hypotheses are considered .
-The first and the fourth hypotheses are validated, while the second and the third hypotheses proved to be invalid The author suspects that the second and the third hypotheses are not validated due to some missing variables in the original dataset that are essential for training the model, for example, the length of the loan, other incomes or other outstanding loans.
+Upon embarking on this project, four hypotheses are considered.
+The first and the fourth hypotheses are validated, while the second and the third hypotheses proved to be invalid.
+The author suspects that the second and the third hypotheses are not validated because the original kaggel dataset did not include them.
+Those variables are essential in holding some critical information, if available could potentially change the model and subsequently the validity of the aforementioned hypotheses.
+For example, from the author perspective, those variable might be the length of the loan, other source of incomes (passive income) or other outstanding loans.

 The four hypotheses are listed here with their respective validation discussions:

-1. Default on previous loan(s) makes it unlikely to acquire new loan.
-The hypothesis is validated in both the parallel plot and in cluster analysis conducted in notebook 02 and 05-b respectively.
+1. **Default on previous loan(s) makes it unlikely to acquire new loan**. *The hypothesis is validated in both the parallel plot and in the cluster analysis conducted in notebook 02 and 05-b respectively*.
-2. The higher the loan-to-income ratio, the higher the probability of rejecting the loan.
-In notebook 05-b, Cluster Analysis, cluster profiles reveal that the opposite is true.
-That is the higher loan-to-income ratio the lower the risk of default.
-From the author perspective, this is attributed to the lack of data variables in the dataset that could explain this counterintuitive result, such as Loan Length.
+2. **The higher the loan-to-income ratio, the higher the probability of rejecting the loan**. *In notebook 05-b, Cluster Analysis, cluster profiles reveal that the opposite is true.
+That is the higher the loan-to-income ratio the lower the risk of default.
+From the author perspective, this is attributed to the absence of critical variables in the original dataset that could explain this counterintuitive result, such as Loan Length,other source of incomes (passive income) or other outstanding loans*.
-3. However high a person's income, it does not impact loan approval if the loan-to-income ratio is below a defined threshold.
-This hypothesis appears to be invalid, for the same reason in the presented in hypothesis 2.
+3. **However high a person's income, it does not impact loan approval if the loan-to-income ratio is below a defined threshold**. *This hypothesis appears to be invalid, for the same reason in the presented in hypothesis 2*.
-4. If a debtor rents their home and has no record of default, the likelihood of no defaulting on loan is guaranteed.
-The parallel plot analysis in notebook 02 reveals that the initial hypothesis is not entirely accurate.
-While renters tend to have a lower default rate compared to debtors with other home ownership types, it does not guarantee a risk-free loan.
+4. **If a debtor rents their home and has no record of default, the likelihood of no defaulting on loan is guaranteed**. *The parallel plot analysis in notebook 02 reveals that the initial hypothesis is not entirely accurate but holds some truth in it.
+While renters tend to have a lower default rate compared to debtors with other home ownership types, it does not guarantee a risk-free loan*.

 # Business Mapping

 In this section, the business requirements are mapped to the data visualization and ML tasks based on the following rational:

 1. **Business Requirement 1**: Correlation study and data visualization
-   - We will inspect the data related loan default debtor
+   - We will inspect the data related to the loan default debtor
    - We will conduct a correlation study using Pearson and Spearman method along with Predictive Power Score.
-This is to understand how variables are correlated to loan_status, the target variable.
+This is to understand how variables are correlated to loan_status which is the target variable.
    - We will plot the most relevant variables from the correlation study against the loan_status.
-   - We will plot the parallel plot against the loan_status to interactively visualize the relationship between the correlated variables and the loan_status
+   - We will plot the parallel plot against the loan_status to interactively visualize the relationship between the correlated variables and the loan_status.
 2. **Business Requirement 2**: Data Analysis and Classification Model
    - We want to predict if a debt applicant will default or not.
 Hence, we want to build a binary classifier.
 3. **Business Requirement 3**: Data Analysis and Cluster Model
-   - We want to cluster similar debtor to predict to which cluster a new debt applicant belongs to.
-We want to predict what is the probability of that specific debt applicant to default or not based on the cluster the applicant belongs to.
+   - We want to cluster similar debtors to predict to which cluster a new debt applicant belongs to.
+   - We want to predict what is the probability of that specific debt applicant to default or not based on the cluster the applicant belongs to.

 # ML Business Case